-The Roman God Of Mercury, Hermes, is a messenger of gods and he often guides travelers to go on safe journey.
+Hermes, the Greek god on whom Mercury is based, is a messenger of gods and he often guides travelers to go on safe journey.
 He's also served as a trickster that's why many Greeks wanted to sacrifice for him.
-In the Axe and Submarine endings, the mercury symbol at the elevator represents a dead end to the entire group.
+In the Ax and Submarine endings, the mercury symbol at the elevator represents a dead end to the entire group.

 Ho Yay: Some of Snake's dialogue suggests he's kinky and prefers men.
 Either that, or he's really good at trolling Junpei.

-Magnificent Bastard: June, a.k.a.
-Akane who masterminds the entire plot and shows a considerable ruthless streak in disposing of enemies.
+June, a.k.a.
+Akane, who masterminds the entire plot and shows a considerable ruthless streak in disposing of enemies.

 Junpei, usually classified as a Guile Hero, shows that he is capable of Magnificent Bastardry as well; he's just lacking enough opportunities to prove it.
 So go ahead, give the guy a chance.
 Insiston takingDoor #3.

 Moe: Clover.
-When she hasn't gone Ax-Crazy, that is.
+When she hasn't gone crazy, that is.
 Or even then.

 Seven, in the flashbacks of his rescue of the kids.
 His facial expressions while he's opening the grate are... amusing, to say the least, in sharp contrast with the situation.